Why We Use Yamamoto Limestone Neoprene (And Have Since 1987)

 Have you ever stopped to think about what your wetsuit is actually made from?

-Most wetsuits are made from petroleum-based rubber.
+Most wetsuits are made from lower-grade, less pure limestone or directly from petroleum.
+Ours aren't.
 In a world where oil prices are swinging wildly and supply chains are under pressure, that's worth thinking about.
-Ours aren't.

 We've been using Yamamoto limestone neoprene since 1987 — long before the big brands caught on.